Gardener's Almanac Monthly Gardening Checklist

 May Tips & Checklist

-- By planting tomatoes deeper, they are able to form more roots along the stem creating a more vigorous plant.
+- Plant tomatoes deep enough that they are able to form more roots along the stem to create a vigorous plant.

 - Consider planting sweet corn in the garden every other week (until early July) to extend the harvest.

-- Consider the various types of fertilizers, traditional fertilizer options, and organic fertilizers.
+- Learn about various fertilizers, including traditional fertilizer options, and organic fertilizers.

-- Thin out overcrowded seedlings using a pair of scissors, trying to avoid disturbing the young roots.
+- Thin overcrowded seedlings using scissors.
+Try to avoid disturbing young roots.

 - Protect fruit blossoms and tender garden plants from late freezing temperatures.
-See critical temperatures fo frost damage in fruit.
+See critical temperatures for frost damage in fruit.

-- Allow the foliage of spring blooming bulbs (tulips, daffodils and crocus) to die down before cutting the leaves off.
+- Allow the foliage of spring blooming bulbs (tulips, daffodils, and crocus) to die down before removing the leaves.

-- Turfgrass needs minimal irrigation each week.
-See irrigation needs in your area.
+- Learn about irrigation needs in your area.

-- In compacted sites, aerate with hollow core aerator when turfgrass is actively growing (April – June).
+- Aerate with a hollow core aerator in compacted sites when turfgrass is actively growing (April – June).

-- Apply a slow-release lawn fertilizer to provide a long lasting effect throughout the summer months.
+- Apply a slow-release lawn fertilizer to provide long-lasting results through the summer months.

 Pests and Problems:

-- Monitor for aphids on lush new spring growth on a variety of plants.
+- Monitor for aphids on lush, new spring growth on plants.
 Treat for aphids by using “softer” solutions such as spraying them with a hard stream of water or by using an insecticidal soap.

 - Monitor for slugs and snails.
-These pests thrive in moist, cool areas of the garden and landscape feeding on a variety of plant hosts.
+These pests thrive in moist, cool areas of the garden and landscape and feed on a variety of plant hosts.

-- Protect Ash trees from the Lilac / ash borer around the first of May.
+- Protect ash trees from the lilac/ash borer around May first.

-- Watch for insect pests in raspberries from mid-May thru early June.
+- Watch for insect pests in raspberries from mid-May to early June.

 - Monitor for damaging turfgrass insects.
 In areas previously damaged, consider a preventative (systemic) insecticide.